Zero to Sixties in Five Pedals: Five Modern Effects that Conjure Far-Out, Vintage Tones

 Electro-Harmonix Ravish Sitar

-You're in a '60s cover band.
+You're in a Sixties cover band.
 The rowdy, drunken audience is clamoring for your "Paint It, Black" / "Norwegian Wood" medley.
 Do you just play the sitar parts on your Fender Esquire and smile knowingly, like, "Yeah, I know these notes were originally played on a sitar, but what the hell am I supposed to do?"
 Well, yes, you could do that.
-But you also could check out Electro-Harmonix's new Ravish Sitar pedal.
+But you also could check out Electro-Harmonix's Ravish Sitar pedal.

 And besides all that, guitarists can finally tackle "Bangla Dhun," Ravi Shankar's 15-minute Indian-music recital that kicks off The Concert for Bangladhesh.
 Or not!